SteveBenz/ProgressiveColonizationSystem/README.md

 1. Bugs:
    1. Resource transfer seems not to work for some ships -- perhaps because of staging
-   2.  (fix) Can bring CrushIns from Kerbin or other bodies and fake out the resource auto-collection mechanic.
+   2.  (fixed) Can bring CrushIns from Kerbin or other bodies and fake out the resource auto-collection mechanic.
 It should be happy to take the crushins, but disallow it as an auto-collector.
    3. If there's more than one manned base, it should ask you where you want to look for crushins
    4. Something seems to reset the dialog box to center from time to time
-   5.  (not-busted)Revisit the SPH production dialog
+   5. Maybe it's not consuming the crushins out of the ground.
+   6. K&K Workshop part is not in the PKS tab
+   7. Messy text when kerbals run out of food
+   8. No message outside of cupcake dialog when kerbals first run out of food
+   9. No T4-snacks message should appear if there are parts requiring kerbals
+   10. It's showing the "Crushins" & automated warnings even on Tier0 craft
+   11. Crew dialog is busted in the SPH -- thinks all the parts are disabled and doesn't show any crew
 2. Rounding things out
    1. Create or hijack a part for storing Snacks - just snacks
    2. Write PDF help and or create a github wiki